 NBC News crew travelled with scientists from Oceanites to Antarctica.

-Harry Smith and the NBC crew followed Ron Naveen and Dr. Heather Lynch from Oceanites this past season in Antarctica while onboard the One Ocean Navigator, to tell the story that Ron and his team of researchers have been studying for over 30 years.
+Harry Smith and the NBC crew followed Ron Naveen and Dr. Heather Lynch from Oceanites this past season in Antarctica, to tell the story that Ron and his team of researchers have been studying for over 30 years.

 Antarctica is literally the coolest place on Earth, and this unspoilt microclimate is an ideal location for research and ecotourism to join forces, clearly demonstrating the drastic changes to the earth’s climate.